zhangyuanxun/dstm/README.md

 ## Visulization
-Visulization or model representation are very important in unsupversied learning, which can help us to understand the latent patterns of our problem, and evaluate the feasibility
+Visulization or model representation are very important in unsupversied learning, which can help us to understand the latent patterns of our problem, and evaluate the feasibility of the model.

+After model parameter estimation, the model files will be generated.

 ## Model APIs